EleutherAI/lm-evaluation-harness/README.md

 ### Support

-The best way to get support is to open an issue on this repo or join the EleutherAI discord server](https://discord.gg/eleutherai).
+The best way to get support is to open an issue on this repo or join the [EleutherAI discord server](https://discord.gg/eleutherai).
 The `#lm-thunderdome` channel is dedicated to developing this project and the `#release-discussion` channel is for receiving support for our releases.

 ## Cite as